Paper making (commercial handmade)

 Craftspeople currently known

 - Two Rivers Paper Company, Somerset.
-The only full-time commercial handmade paper makers, with two craftspeople, Jim Pattison and Neil Hopkins, and one apprentice, Zoe Collis.
+The largest full-time commercial handmade paper makers, with three craftspeople, Jim Pattison, Neil Hopkins, Zoe Collis and Keiren Berry

 - Frogmore Paper Mill, Hemel Hempstead.
 Working museum, education and heritage centre, with an archive, makes hand and machine made paper on a 1902 Fourdrinier Machine, with two craftspeople, Gary Fuller and Luke.

 An accredited UK paper industry papermaking apprenticeship has been introduced under the Government’s ‘Trailblazers’ initiative.
-While aimed at the mainstream industry, rather than at hand-making, many of the skills are transferable, and Two Rivers’ Zoe Collis is currently on the scheme.
+While aimed at the mainstream industry, rather than at hand-making, many of the skills are transferable, and Two Rivers’ Zoe Collis completed the scheme.
 Zoe was recruited through the Heritage Crafts Association’s 2017 pre-apprenticeship pilot programme funded by the Ernest Cook Trust.